gsotirchos/benchmarking_planners/README.md

 > docker cp benchmarking_container:~/.ros/smpl_benchmarks ./
 > ```

- 2. Launch the visualization Jupyter notebook in `$(rospack find benchmarking_utils)/scripts/visualize` plot the results.
+ 2. Launch the visualization Jupyter notebook in `$(rospack find  benchmarking_utils)/scripts/visualize` to plot the results.

 Additionally, you can load the aggregated results (*.db) files in [Planner Arena](http://plannerarena.org/) to plot the results.